hacs/documentation/source/docs/use/repositories/dashboard.md

 3. To download the repository, in the bottom-right corner, select the **Download** button.
     - This opens a dialog that lets you select a specific version.
-      - Typically, you would install the latest version.
+      - Typically, you would install the newest version.
       - A reason to choose an older version of a repository would be, if you run an older version of Home Assistant and the newer version of the repository requires a newer version of Home Assistant.
       - Check the documentation of the repository to find out which version of Home Assistant is required.
     - Don't see a download button?
 The button doesn't show if the repository has already been downloaded.